hwany7seo/cubrid-manager-server/docs/api/adddbmtuser.md

 }
 ```

-> Lists are shortened to 1 entry here; the real response returned up to 2.
+> Lists are shortened to 1 entry here.